Cart 0

 Board Member

 AJ Savage carries an Associates Degree in Applied Health Science with a major in Massage Therapy and has been practicing for over a decade.
 In 2021 she and her family moved away from a fast growing city in Colorado to Wallowa County in Eastern Oregon.
-While living in Eastern Oregon, she and her wife started a hand-crafted goods business (The Girls Of Riverwoods HCG) and joined the board of Maxville Heritage Interpretive Center.
-AJ looks forward to utilizing her expertise, gained from both Massage Therapy and time spent homeschooling her children; in order to foster rich, local cultural historical connections, education, and healing arts.
-AJ also sits on the board of another non-profit (People Like Us), where she assists in providing support for the local LGBT+ community.
+While living in Eastern Oregon, she and her partner started a hand-crafted goods business (The Girls Of Riverwoods HCG) and joined the board of Maxville Heritage Interpretive Center.
+AJ looks forward to utilizing her expertise; gained from both Massage Therapy and time spent homeschooling her children; in order to foster rich, local cultural historical connections, education, and healing arts.

 Howard Teasley